2021 British Athletics Marathon and 20 km Walk Trial: Race summary

 The 20 km walk event commenced at 06:00 UTC, and the marathon race commenced at 08:00 UTC.
 In both events, the men and women started simultaneously.
 The races were run in damp conditions.

-The men's marathon race was won by 39-year old Chris Thompson in a time of 2:10:50.
+The men's marathon race was won by 39-year-old Chris Thompson in a time of 2:10:50.
 His time was 40 seconds inside the qualifying standard, as well as being a personal best.
 Ben Connor finished second, and therefore also qualified for the Tokyo Olympics.
 After 30 km of the race, Thompson was dropped from the leading pack, which contained Ben Connor, Mo Aadan, and Dewi Griffiths.
 At one point, Thompson was 30 seconds behind the leaders, before catching up and later rejoining the front pack.
 Prior to the final lap, Thompson had dropped Connor and Aadan, who were the only other runners left in the lead group.
 Aaden finished the race in third; it was his first competitive marathon.
-After the race, it was noticed that Thompson had worn the controversial Nike Vaporfly shoe, with the branding covered up as Thompson has a different shoe sponsor.
+After the race, it was noticed that Thompson had worn the controversial Nike Vaporfly super shoe, with the branding covered up as Thompson has a different shoe sponsor.

 The women's marathon race was won by Stephanie Davis in a time of 2:27:16, which was fast enough to qualify for the Tokyo Games.
 It was Davis' personal best time, and was inside the Olympic qualifying standard by more than two minutes.
 Davis ran the second half of the race in a negative split of 1:13:10.
 Natasha Cockram finished second in a time of 2:29:30, which was 30 seconds outside the qualifying standard, but was a personal best performance.
 Rosie Edwards finished third.
 On 1 April, it was announced that Jess Piasecki and Stephanie Twell had been given the two remaining spots for the women's marathon at the 2020 Summer Olympics.

 The men's 20 km walk event was won by Callum Wilkinson, who finished in 1:22:47, which was outside the qualifying time.
 Wilkinson took the lead early on and maintained it throughout.
 After 5 km, he was at pace with the qualifying time, before slowing his speed due to the weather.
 Tom Bosworth finished second in the event, more than three minutes behind Wilkinson.
 Nevertheless, Bosworth qualified for the Olympics, as he had previously attained the qualifying time.
 Wilkinson was later awarded an Olympic place after beating the qualifying standard in June 2021.

-The women's 20 km walk event was won by Heather Lewis, who finished outside of the qualifying time in 1:35:44.
+The women's 20 km walk event was won by Heather Lewis, who finished outside the qualifying time in 1:35:44.
 Bethan Davies came second in the event.
 Lewis took the lead in the first 5 km of the race, before being overtaken by Gemma Bridge.
 At around half race distance, Bridge was disqualified for breaking a technical rule.
 In June 2021, UK Athletics published its list of qualified athletes, and no British women were selected for the Olympic 20 km walk event.